 Next, you share a lot of our personal habits used for advertising.
 Identifiable information sells and resells.
 Knowing can help you make better decisions.
 For example, clear your cache after leaving a site.
 Helps us understand why certain ads pop up at certain times.
 After, you can choose to keep some information private.

 Millennials who use social media, workers, and students.
 Cheque website and mobile app data disclosure statements for informed use.
 Actual consent to the information harvesting practises.
-When navigating apps accessing websites for personal security.
+When navigating apps or accessing websites for personal security.

-It follows, please be advised that continued use of a website is acceptance.
-We are using it, so their rules apply.
+Accordingly, you have to be weary of all content you consume online.
+Could be a trick or genuine algorithm interpretation.
+Accept it.
+You are using the site, so their rules apply.
 Thus, one visit is not worth tracking.
 Be aware, tracking capabilities include location.
-Plus, IP Address can be looked up for a location with many free apps.
+Plus, IP Address looked up for a location is possible.

 Repeated use of a site means you like the services.
-So, it provides good information.
-Also, we accept their data policies.
-As a result, the European Union requires a notice.
-Also, a link to the entire policy.
-Given, cookies carry personal identifiable tracking.
-Then, pop up alert required.
-If you accept a policy it’s good netiquette to read it, so you know what your getting into when share information on a given network.
+Provides good information.
+You accept their data policies.
+The European Union requires a notice to make you aware.
+A link to the entire policy too.

+Cookies carry personal identifiable tracking.
+As a result, a pop up alert required.
+If you accept a policy, keep using the website after reading.
+It’s good netiquette to read it.
+So, you know what your getting into when share information on a given network.

 Tracking Cookies Infographic

-To begin, first party cookies are set by a domain when we visit in a browser.
+To begin, first party cookies are set by a domain when you visit in a browser.
 Hence, tracking to determine our status and activity.
 Required for login or other functional purposes.
 Next, third party cookies are set by another entity.
 Someone else’s tracking software.
 Usually advertising or something related.

 Finally, super cookies exist.
 Wireless carriers have been known to track their customers this way.
 Really, a catch all term for high level tracking.
 Comes from the Internet Service Provider.
 Otherwise, browser operator.
-Built in tracking we cannot get rid of.
+Built in tracking you cannot get rid of.